jbaumann/attiny_daemon/README.md

 ### Requirements - Wish List
 Let us create our own list of requirements aka wish list:
 - overall price of less than 25€ (including the HAT)
+- support a wide variety of UPS implementations
 - soldering limited to through-hole components
 - use of an ATTiny for its small form factor and simple programming
 - simple build and simple modifiability of the programming on both ATTiny and Raspberry Pi